 The learning experiences in this course are afforded through film, readings and completion of assignments.
 Some films will be completed by the student outside of class time.
-These films can be rented from major outlets.
+These films will be housed at Campus Library or can be rented.
 Hard to find films will be viewed in class.
 After films and discussions, students complete written unit assignments.